Forever Young (Bob Dylan song): Joan Baez version

-In 1974 Joan Baez covered Forever Young as a single.
-It reached 13 on the US charts.
+In 1974, Joan Baez covered "Forever Young" as a single.
+It reached No. 13 on the US Adult Contemporary chart.

+Rebbie Jackson version

+Michael Jackson's sister Rebbie Jackson covered "Forever Young" for the Free Willy 2: The Adventure Home soundtrack in 1995.

+The Pretenders version

+The Pretenders covered "Forever Young" for the With Honors soundtrack and later included it on their album Last of the Independents in 1994.
+This version also appeared on the Free Willy 2: The Adventure Home soundtrack alongside Rebbie Jackson's version in 1995.

 Louisa Johnson version

 In December 2015, Louisa Johnson, the winner of the twelfth series of The X Factor, released a cover version of "Forever Young" as her winner's single.
 It was released on December 13, 2015, immediately after Johnson won.
 Johnson performed the song live on The X Factor final.
 She also performed it on Text Santa.
-Johnson's version entered the UK Singles Chart on December 18 at number nine, and was the first X Factor winner single not to reach number one.
-The song has sold 99,648 copies in the UK as of June 2016.
+Johnson's version entered the UK Singles Chart on December 18 at number nine, and was the first X Factor winner single not to reach number one in the UK; however, it was at the top for 5 weeks on the official Physical Singles Chart during holiday season 2015 and into early 2016.
+The song had sold 99,648 copies in the UK as of June 2016.